 - Do you own your keys on Coinberry?
 No, Coinberry is a centralized crypto exchange, so they protect your private keys on your behalf.

 - Can Coinberry freeze accounts?
 Yes - like all crypto exchanges, when you sign up to Coinberry you agree to their terms and conditions.
 So if you break them, for example by accessing Coinberry from a restricted country, your account may be frozen.

 - How many cryptocurrencies are on Coinberry?
 There are 38 cryptocurrencies on Coinberry including staples like Bitcoin and Ethereum, as well as popular altcoins like Atom, Fantom and Polygon.

 - Does Coinberry have a mobile app?
 Yes - Coinberry has a user-friendly mobile app on iOS and android.

 - What are the fees on Coinberry?
 Coinberry trading fees are between 0% to 2.5% depending on the cryptocurrencies.

 - Are there any deposit and withdrawal limits on Coinberry?
 Coinberry doesn't charge any CAD deposit or withdrawal fees and there's no minimum deposit unless your payment method is wire transfer.
-The maximum daily withdrawal depends on your payment method - $5,000 for interac e-transfers and $100,000 for wire transfers.
+The maximum daily withdrawal depends on your payment method - for example, $10,000 for interac e-transfers.